ivarref/rewriting-history/README.md

 See [rationale_test.clj](test/no/nsd/rationale_test.clj) for a demonstration of this problem.

+Regular Datomic excision is also fairly coarse-grained, not allowing to make tiny edits to the history.

 This library aims to solve this problem, and leave the user free to rewrite the history as she/he likes.